icon

 Halal dining options

 If you’re hungry while exploring Singapore Zoo, don’t worry!
-KFC has another outlet inside the park’s Rainforest KidzWorld, and there's also Ah Meng Restaurant and Ah Meng Bistro (both halal-certified as well!) located at the Forest Lodge opposite the Orangutan Boardwalk too.
+KFC has another outlet inside the park’s Rainforest KidzWorld, and there's also Ah Meng Restaurant and Ah Meng Bistro (both halal-certified as well!) located at the Forest Lodge opposite the Orangutan Boardwalk too, if you are craving for some local halal food (albeit the price is a little higher).

 Credit: @sheeatshsucooks on Instagram